Pistachio Cake with Orange Segments

 What I’m saying is that pistachios should be at the top of your grocery list.
 This cake is too good not to have this weekend (with a cup of coffee or tea – no wine – lest you succumb to the same fate as I).
 Seriously, make this.
 Eat this.
 You won’t be sorry.

-pistachio cake on a cake rack
+Cooling the pistachio cake on a cake rack.

 Here’s why you’ll like it: It isn’t involved.
 There isn’t a huge time commitment. you won’t be making several layers, letting them cool, splitting them in half and frosting them layer by layer, assembling as you go.